Role of a Councillor

 Councillors (also known as Members) are normally elected for four year terms, and play a very important role in the running of the Council.
 Councillors are elected by local people to plan, run, monitor and develop Council business.

-Some Councillors have other special responsibilities such as the Leader of the Council, or Chairmen of Committees, and some are Members of other authorities such as County or Parish Councils.
+Some Councillors also have other special responsibilities such as the Leader of the Council, or Chairmen of Committees, and some are Members of other authorities such as County or Parish Councils.